alperozdamar/transport_layer_security_compression/README.md

 ![Image](link_diagram.png)

-                              Figure 2: A 4-node topology with a compression link.
+Figure 2: A 4-node topology with a compression link

 Transmit high entropy data over a network topology without a compression link.
 Transmit low entropy data over a network topology with a compression link.